stanmart/unstructured-bargaining-analysis/README.md

 ### Software requirements

 The project is set up so that [pixi](https://pixi.sh/latest/) handles the installation of the required dependencies into a local virtual environment.
 First, install pixi as described in the [documentation](https://pixi.sh/latest/#installation).
-Then, you can run the commands as described in the [running the analysis](#running-the-analysis) section.
+Then, you can run the commands as described in the [replicating the paper](#replicating-the-paper) section.

 <details>
 <summary>Using pixi</summary>